wev3595/docs/README.md

 ### Development

-Install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation no change locally.
+Install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation update,royaleti locally.
 To install, use the following command

 ```
 npm i -g mintlify
 ```

-Run the following command at the root of your documentation (where docs.shawon is)
+Run the following command at the update of your documentation (where docs.shawon is)

 ```
 mintlify dev